awsdocs/aws-dms-user-guide/doc_source/CHAP_Events.md

 AWS DMS uses a subscription identifier to identify each subscription\.
 You can have multiple AWS DMS event subscriptions published to the same Amazon SNS topic\.
 When you use event notification, Amazon SNS fees apply; for more information on Amazon SNS billing, see [ Amazon SNS pricing](http://aws.amazon.com/sns/#pricing)\.

-To subscribe to AWS DMS events, you use the following process:
+To subscribe to AWS DMS events with Amazon SNS, use the following process:

 1. Create an Amazon SNS topic\.
 In the topic, you specify what type of notification you want to receive and to what address or number the notification will go to\.